kohjingyu/CRF-sentiment-analysis/README.md

 # CRFs for Sentiment Analysis
 50.040 Natural Language Processing project.

-Authors: Change Jun Qing, Koh Jing Yu, Vincent Setiawan.
+Authors: Chang Jun Qing, Koh Jing Yu, Vincent Setiawan.

 ## Results
 Our results for the two datasets are located in the `output/` directory.
 Contained within are the following files are the outputs for the respective tasks: